Sunscreen-tech/Sunscreen/sunscreen/crates-io.md

 This project is licensed under the terms of the GNU AGPLv3 license.
 If you require a different license for your application, please reach out to us.

 *WARNING!* This library is meant for experiments only.
-It has not been audited and is *not* intended for use in production.
+It has not been externally audited and is *not* intended for use in production.

 # Example
+Below, we look at how to multiply two encrypted integers together.

 ```rust
 use sunscreen::{
     fhe_program,